fellstat/triangulator/docs/math.md

 # Mathematical Details

 Suppose that we have $n$ estimates of a quantity of interest along with confidence (or credible) intervals for each.
 We begin by (optionally) applying a transformation $g$ to the estimates with inverse $g^{-1}$.
 This transformation is designed so that the sampling distribution for transformed estimates to be closer to normal than raw estimates.
-Population Size estimates are log transformed.
+Population size estimates are log transformed.
 Proportion estimates are logit transformed.
 Other estimates use the identity transformation.

 If the ith raw estimate is $y'_i$ with lower and upper 95% interval ($l'_i$,$u'_i$), the transformed data is then $y_i=g(y'_i)$, $l_i=g(l'_i)$, and $u_i=g(u'_i)$.
 If the estimate follows the central limit theorem then the standard error is $\sigma_i=\frac{u_i-l_i}{2*1.96}$.